Ulrik Frederik Gyldenløve: Civil career and holdings in Norway

-In 1664 Gyldenløve was appointed viceroy (Statholder) of Norway, replacing Iver Krabbe (1602- 1666).
-He studied conditions in Norway very carefully, and became a strong advocate for many important reforms, such as a simplified tax system and the establishment of a Court of appeals in Norway separate from the one in Denmark.
+In 1664, Gyldenløve was appointed viceroy (Statholder) of Norway, replacing Iver Krabbe (1602–1666).
+He studied conditions in Norway very carefully and became a strong advocate for many important reforms, such as a simplified tax system and the establishment of a Court of Appeals in Norway separate from the one in Denmark.
 He is also remembered for his role in the construction and improvement of nine fortresses along the Swedish border.

 Gyldenløve took part in the 17th-century Dano-Swedish wars where he was particularly successful at the Battle of Nyborg on 14 November 1659.
-In 1666, he became commander-in-chief of the Norwegian army which was victorious in the Scanian Wars (1675–1679).
+In 1666, he became commander-in-chief of the Norwegian army, which was victorious in the Scanian Wars (1675–1679).

-Gyldenløve implemented the reforms initiated by the prior Governor-general Hannibal Sehested (1609–1666) effecting taxation, defence and justice and protection for tenant farmers.
+Gyldenløve implemented the reforms initiated by the prior Governor-general Hannibal Sehested (1609–1666) effecting taxation, defense, justice, and protection for tenant farmers.

 In 1671, Gyldenløve founded the city of Laurvig (modern-day Larvik), and was named Count of Laurvig.
-In Larvik, he is remembered for the construction of Larvik Church (Larvik kirke), its main church as well as Laurvig Manor House (Laurvig Herregården), which is still one of the largest wooden structures in Norway.
+In Larvik, he is remembered for the construction of Larvik Church (Larvik kirke), its main church, as well as Laurvig Manor House (Laurvig Herregården), which is still one of the largest wooden structures in Norway.
 Larvik Church was inaugurated in 1677.
 Gyldenløve issued a gift to the church where the interest on the capital was to be used for maintenance.
 Laurvig Manor House was built beginning in 1674 and was completed for his third wedding with Antoinette Augusta von Aldenburg in 1677.